Amazon to raise Prime membership in US to $119 from $99

-The annual price of an Amazon Prime membership in the US will rise 20 percent.
+The annual price of an Amazon Prime membership in the US is going up by 20 percent.

-Amazon finance chief Brian Olsavsky said during an earnings call with analysts Thursday that his company will hike Prime's fee to $119 a year, from $99, on May 11.
+Amazon finance chief Brian Olsavsky said Thursday that his company will hike Prime's fee to $119 a year, from $99, on May 11.
 The new price will apply to existing Prime members' renewals starting June 16.
+Olsavsky made the comments during an earnings call with analysts.
+If your regular renewal is on or after June 16, you won't be allowed to prepay for another year at the currently lower rate, an Amazon spokeswoman said.

-That increase is only the second time Amazon has increased the annual Prime membership since it was first introduced in 2005, with the company in 2014 raising the price to $99 from $79.
+It's only the second time Amazon has increased the cost of its annual Prime membership since it was first introduced in 2005, with the company in 2014 raising the price to $99 from $79.

+Prime's biggest customer base is in the US and most of those members sign up on an annual -- instead of monthly -- basis.
+That means tens of millions of US customers will be affected by the change.

-Amazon CEO Jeff Bezos just last week revealed that Prime hit over 100 million members.
+Amazon CEO Jeff Bezos just last week revealed that Prime hit over 100 million paid members worldwide, owed in part to the company's continued push to add new benefits, including the Prime Video streaming service, more same-day shipping, the Prime Now rapid delivery program and the Prime Day annual sale.

 "We still feel this is the best deal in retail and we work to make it better and better every day," Olsavsky said on the call.

-He added that the price hike was partly to reflect the higher costs of offering Prime, which includes higher shipping fees to offer more items for two-day shipping at no additional cost and the addition of more perks, such as streaming shows.
-The number of eligible items for two-day shipping increased in recent years from 20 million to more than 100 million items in the US, the company said.
+He added that the price hike was partly to reflect the higher costs of offering Prime, with its rising shipping fees and additional perks.
+The number of eligible items for two-day shipping at no additional cost increased in recent years from 20 million to more than 100 million items in the US, the company said.

 Blockchain Decoded: CNET looks at the tech powering bitcoin -- and soon, too, a myriad of services that will change your life.